rxm/fslogger/ReadMe.md

 : set it to `127.0.0.1` to test locally, otherwise omit or set to `null`.

 path
 : the full path to the log file.
-If just a filename is given, the logfile will be created in the same directory that server is launched.
+If just a filename is given, the logfile will be created in the same directory that the server is launched.
 A production install would set it to something like `/var/log/pbit/detections.log`.

 timezoneStrings
 : an object where the values are three letter time zone strings and the keys are the offset in minutes (relative to GMT) to the corresponding values.
 The object should have a value for all possible offsets that may be seen in the host of the server.
 If ommitted, the timezone will be ommitted from the CEF entry.